abhijithvijayan/web-extension-starter/README.md

 </p>
 <hr />

+Update: Rewrite to use Vite + React in progress.

 ❤️ it? ⭐️ it on [GitHub](https://github.com/abhijithvijayan/web-extension-starter) or [Tweet](https://twitter.com/intent/tweet?text=Check%20out%20web-extension-starter%21%20by%20%40_abhijithv%0A%0AWeb%20Extension%20starter%20to%20build%20%22Write%20Once%20Run%20on%20Any%20Browser%22%20extension.%20https%3A%2F%2Fgithub.com%2Fabhijithvijayan%2Fweb-extension-starter%0A%0A%23javascript%20%23react%20%23typescript%20%23sass%20%23webextension%20%23chrome%20%23firefox%20%23opera) about it.

 🧙‍♂️ **React + TypeScript** = [This](https://github.com/abhijithvijayan/web-extension-starter/tree/react-typescript) branch